Fierce Turtle

 Once you have the right kit, wear it properly.
 Always make sure the outer shell is properly done up with all rubber gaskets, sleeves and ankles properly closed.

-Some people swore by chemical hand warmers, but I never used them and having a small hot water bottle for warming or drying your sleeping bag and aiding in the drying process is worth consdiering.
+Some people swore by chemical hand warmers, but I never used them and having a small hot water bottle for warming or drying your sleeping bag and aiding in the drying process is worth considering.

 If you are doing a cold leg or you're a round the worlder, I thoroughly recommend a purpose-built marine sleeping bag such as Gauss Marine or Ocean Sleepwear.